horrjd1/Jamie-Horrell-BIT-Project/_posts/2020-03-7-third-week.markdown

 This did result in a error with the graphs that i tried to research and fix by myself

 On the second lesson Trent and Liam got me to write a test for the user authentication they had just finished.
 Which was great as, though im unable to write code to for a authentication system for the site at this stage, it allowed me to go through what they've done and understand it.
 This also got me to use a new tool called Postman that allowed me to test the get and post routes for the login.
-I ended up finding some problem with the minimum name length and the naming of the 'val' attribute when checking against their Code Review Checklist.
+I ended up finding some problems with the minimum name length and the naming of the 'val' attribute when checking against their Code Review Checklist.

 ![alt text](images/2020-03-05-postman.jpg)